fenago/python-networking-sysadmins/scripting/lab_guides/Lab_2.md

 Debugging basic program crashes
 -------------------------------------------------

-In this section, we are going to see the trace module.
-The trace module helps in tracing the program execution.
-So, whenever your Python program crashes, we can understand where it crashes.
-We can use trace module by importing it into your script as well as from the command line.

 Now, we will create a script named `trace_example.py` and write the following content in the script: